gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 | `session_timeout` | Number of seconds the session can stay active after the job completes.
 The timeout blocks the job from finishing.
 Default is `1800` (30 minutes). |

 To disable the session server and terminal support, delete the `[session_server]` section.

+NOTE:
+When your runner instance is already running, you might need to execute `gitlab-runner restart` for the changes in the `[session_server]` section to be take effect.

 If you are using the GitLab Runner Docker image, you must expose port `8093` by adding `-p 8093:8093` to your [`docker run` command](../install/docker.md).